Tkko/Flutter_Pinput/README.md

 ## Properties

     @required this.fieldsCount,
-    @required this.onSubmit,
+    this.onSubmit,
-    this.animationCurve = Curves.linear,
-    this.fieldMargin,
-    this.fieldPadding,
-    this.fieldConstraints = const BoxConstraints(minHeight: 40, minWidth: 40),
-    this.animationDuration = const Duration(milliseconds: 160),
-    this.autoFocus = false,
+    this.onSaved,
+    this.onChanged,
+    this.onTap,
+    this.onClipboardFound,
     this.controller,
-    this.enabled = true,
+    this.focusNode,
+    this.textStyle,
     this.submittedFieldDecoration,
     this.selectedFieldDecoration,
-    this.pinAnimationType = PinAnimationType.slide,
     this.followingFieldDecoration,
     this.disabledDecoration,
-    this.focusNode,
+    this.eachFieldWidth,
+    this.eachFieldHeight,
+    this.fieldsAlignment = MainAxisAlignment.spaceBetween,
+    this.eachFieldMargin,
+    this.eachFieldPadding,
+    this.eachFieldConstraints =
+        const BoxConstraints(minHeight: 40, minWidth: 40),
     this.inputDecoration = const InputDecoration(
       contentPadding: EdgeInsets.all(0),
       border: InputBorder.none,
       counterText: '',
     ),
+    this.animationCurve = Curves.linear,
+    this.animationDuration = const Duration(milliseconds: 160),
+    this.pinAnimationType = PinAnimationType.slide,
+    this.slideTransitionBeginOffset,
+    this.enabled = true,
+    this.autofocus = false,
+    this.autoValidate = false,
+    this.keyboardAppearance,
     this.inputFormatters,
-    this.keyboardAppearance,
+    this.validator,
     this.keyboardType = TextInputType.number,
     this.obscureText,
-    this.onChanged,
-    this.onTap,
-    this.slideTransitionBeginOffset,
-    this.onClipboardFound,
     this.textCapitalization = TextCapitalization.none,
     this.textInputAction,
-    this.textStyle = const TextStyle(fontSize: 30),
-    this.fieldsAlignment = MainAxisAlignment.spaceBetween,
     this.toolbarOptions,
-    this.onSaved,
-    this.validator,
-    this.autoValidate = false,

 ## Example